digitalsirkeith/coe151/protocol/README.txt

                              Handshake Fields

-2.4.2.
+Vargas                 Expires September 15, 2020              [Page 17]

+Internet-Draft             CoE 151 MP Protocol                March 2020

+2.4.4.
 HandshakeResponse

    The Handshake Response is sent back by peers active in the network to the ip and port found in the Handshake message sent by new peers attempting to join the network.
-This message type can only be sent

-Vargas                 Expires September 15, 2020              [Page 16]

-Internet-Draft             CoE 151 MP Protocol                March 2020

-   if the peer is considered as active in the network and the peer has a valid username.
+This message type can only be sent if the peer is considered as active in the network and the peer has a valid username.